 If possible, the employer should install physical barriers such as a head-height door, cubicle, or Plexiglass window) between the employees.

 Even though following all the COVID-19 safety protocols seems difficult for every business in Canada, the government has made it compulsory to stop the spread of coronavirus.
-Any small workplace with the risk to infect multiple people will be shut down in no time if safety protocols and SOPs are not followed properly.
+Any small workplace (ie. residential painting or commercial painting) with the risk to infect multiple people will be shut down in no time if safety protocols and SOPs are not followed properly.